zloid/audio-player/README.md

-# audio-player
-Audio player on pure JS
+# Audio player on pure JS